creditcardGenius Team

 • Earn rewards on purchases: While you might not earn as much as with a standard credit card, the best prepaid credit cards offer cash back on your purchases.

 • No credit checks: A credit card issuer won’t pull your score for a credit check, and your prepaid card won’t appear on your credit file.
-This makes a prepaid card a great option for someone who’s struggling with poor credit and might not otherwise qualify for a credit card.
+This makes a prepaid card a strong option for someone with poor credit who might not otherwise qualify for a credit card.

 • Minimal rewards: If you’re hoping for great earn rates, you’ll be disappointed – these cards offer some rewards but very little in comparison to the best standard credit cards.